Independent Connection Provider (ICP) Services by AIS Utilities

 AIS Utilities extends its Independent Connection Provider (ICP) services to businesses across the UK seeking new connections to the electricity grid.
 We deliver end-to-end solutions for both contestable and non-contestable works, aligned to the specific requirements of your project and network operator.

-Services offered by Independent Connection Providers
+Services Offered by an Independent Connection Provider (ICP)

 What is the difference between ICPs and IDNOs?

-Role | Independent Connection Provider (ICP) | Independent Distribution Network Operator (IDNO) |
+| Role | Independent Connection Provider (ICP) | Independent Distribution Network Operator (IDNO) |

-What they do | Designs and builds new electricity connections | Owns and operates the electricity network |
+| What they do | Designs and builds new electricity connections | Owns and operates the electricity network |

-Builds the network? | Yes | No |
+| Builds the network? | Yes | No |

-Owns the network? | No (unless also licensed as an IDNO) | Yes |
+| Owns the network? | No (unless also licensed as an IDNO) | Yes |

-Ofgem regulated? | No | Yes |
+| Ofgem regulated? | No | Yes |

-Who uses them? | Property developers, contractors, businesses | End users (via networks adopted from ICPs) |
+| Who uses them? | Property developers, contractors, businesses | End users (via networks adopted from ICPs) |

-Where they operate | Across the UK | Across the UK (not tied to fixed regions like DNOs) |
+| Where they operate | Across the UK | Across the UK (not tied to fixed regions like DNOs) |

-The Advantages of Choosing AIS Utilities
+The Advantages of Choosing AIS Utilities as your ICP

 Greater Flexibility